keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

-Now that we have defined our Keptn resources for executing load tests and analysing the performance of our application, it is time to put everything together by defining the Argo Workflow, which looks as follows:
+Now that we have defined our Keptn resources for executing load tests and analysing the performance of our application, it is time to put everything together by defining the Argo Workflow, which looks like the following:

 ```yaml
 {% include "./using-keptn-analyses-in-argo-workflows/argo-workflow.yaml" %}